LIBS (Laser Induced Breakdown Spectroscopy)

 Versatility

-LIBS makes it possible to analyze all types of materials, regardless of their state (solid, liquid, gas, or aerosols), as well as their electrical nature (insulating or conductive).
+LIBS makes it possible to analyze all types of materials, regardless of their state (solid, liquid, gas, or aerosol), as well as their electrical nature (insulating or conductive).

 Image décorative